|

 very little in college.
 Since

-Johns Hopkins was a men's school, finding girls
+Johns Hopkins was a men's school at the time, finding girls

 to date was always a serious challenge.
 I